FreemapSlovakia/rustmap/README.md

 ## TODO

-- Texts
+- Texts along line
 - Icons
-- Collision management
+- Porting missing features from freemap-mapnik styles
 - Nodejs binding
 - support for PDF, WebP, Avif, Jpeg
 - ...and other things still missing but present in freemap-mapnik